HazimElHalabi/Portfolio/README.md

 ## Credits

-Some projects that have been used in this Portfolio, have been created (design and code) and provided by bootcampspot.
+Some projects that have been used in this Portfolio, have been created and provided by bootcampspot as part of class/student activities